 Non-Champlain students accepted to the Champlain Abroad Program in Montréal or Dublin seeking student loans and federal or state grants while studying abroad with Champlain Abroad must visit the study abroad and financial aid offices at their home institution and ask to have a consortium agreement established with the Champlain College Office of Financial Aid.
 This allows the home institution to process federal aid and transfer it to Champlain Abroad for a semester or year abroad.
 Your home institution's financial aid office should contact the Champlain College Office of Financial Aid to process the request.
-Please allow 2-4 weeks for processing.
+Please allow two-four weeks for processing.

 Once you are accepted to the Montréal or Dublin Program, you will receive an acceptance package from our Assistant Director of Study Abroad with several forms to complete including an estimate of expenses for your home financial aid office.

 Note: You are responsible for knowing and adhering to the deadlines for applying for financial aid for your home institution.